 | 4 | Hyperbound | Global, multilingual enterprises | Custom (demo) | An AI coach that says outright it is not an LMS |

-| 5 | Kendo | SMB teams wanting fast, cheap starts | From $55/mo per seat | Roleplay plus call review, without a full curriculum layer |
+| 5 | Kendo | SMB teams wanting fast, cheap starts | From $55/mo per seat | Strong practice, but no certification to prove readiness |

 | 6 | Mindtickle | All-in-one enablement suites | Custom (contract) | Roleplay is one module in a large, heavier suite |